AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/sticky.md

 ---
-title: Sticky widget | Commerce Frontend Development
+title: Sticky | Commerce Frontend Development
 description: Learn how to initialize and configure the Adobe Commerce and Magento Open Source Sticky widget.
 ---